 Treating anxiety disorders with therapy

 Due to the multitude of nuances to anxiety disorders, therapy is tailored to the specific concerns and symptoms.
 The anxiety disorders differ considerably, so therapy should be tailored to your specific symptoms and concerns.
-An example: an individual suffering from regular panic attacks will have a different treatment plan compared to someone suffering from debilitating post traumatic stress.
+For example, an individual suffering from regular panic attacks will have a different treatment plan compared to someone suffering from debilitating post-traumatic stress.
 Also dependent on the individual case is the length of therapy, though most anxiety counseling is relatively short-term.
-According to the American Psychological Association, many people improve significantly within 8 to 10 therapy sessions, however ever case is different and dependent on the type and severity of your anxiety disorder.
+According to the American Psychological Association, many people improve significantly within 8 to 10 therapy sessions, however, every case is different and dependent on the type and severity of your anxiety disorder.

-Cognitive behavioral therapy (CBT) is the most widely-used therapy for anxiety disorders.
-Research has shown it to be effective in the treatment of panic disorder, phobias, social anxiety disorder, and generalized anxiety disorder, among many other conditions.
+Cognitive-behavioral therapy (CBT) is the most widely-used therapy for anxiety disorders.
+Research has shown it to be effective in the treatment of a panic disorder, phobias, social anxiety disorder, and generalized anxiety disorder, among many other conditions.
 As taken from our website:

 “Cognitive Behavioral Therapy (CBT) is a method of psychotherapy wherein an individual’s irrational and maladaptive thoughts and behaviors are explored in relation to unhealthy behaviors and emotions.
 CBT is a combination of cognitive therapy and behavioral therapy, with the central idea being that cognition (thoughts) strongly influences emotion and behavior.
 By modifying dysfunctional beliefs, expectations, attitudes and so on, an individual can alter emotions and thereby alleviate the emotional suffering of many mental health disorders, such as depression and anxiety.
 CBT not only helps people identify dysfunctional thoughts, but also encourages them to test the validity of those thoughts.
 This leads them to think and perceive more realistically and rationally, thus fostering accurate emotional responses and suggesting appropriate responding.”